- Infectious Diseases

 From 2006-2013 she joined the University of Michigan as the John G. Searle Assistant Professor of Medicinal Chemistry in the College of Pharmacy and Research Assistant Professor in the Life Sciences Institute.

 In April 2013 she joined the University of Kentucky as an Associate Professor of Pharmaceutical Sciences in the College of Pharmacy.

 In 2018 she was promoted to Full Professor and Assistant Dean for Research in the College of Pharmacy.

 Using a multidisciplinary approach involving disciplines such as molecular biology, microbiology, biochemistry, as well as organic and medicinal chemistry, she is addressing several issues in synthetic biology and chemistry.
-Her research program has two main focuses: (i) the understanding of enzyme mechanisms involved in the biosynthesis of nonribosomal/polyketide antibiotics and anticancer agents as well as the development of new tools to generate and engineer novel nonribosomal peptides through combinatorial biosynthesis, and (ii) the understanding and development of new molecules to combat bacterial resistance with a special focus on tuberculosis, fungal infections, and oral pathogens.
+Her research program has two main focuses: (i) the understanding of enzyme mechanisms involved in the biosynthesis of nonribosomal/polyketide antibiotics and anticancer agents as well as the development of new tools to generate and engineer novel nonribosomal peptides through combinatorial biosynthesis, and (ii) the understanding and development of new molecules to combat drug resistance with a special focus on tuberculosis and ESKAPE pathogens, fungal infections, and oral pathogens.

 - Associate Vice President for Research